FDA reduces waiting period for Moderna recipients to get booster to 5 months - NewsBreak

 “Vaccination is our best defense against COVID-19, including the circulating variants, and shortening the length of time between completion of a primary series and a booster dose may help reduce waning immunity,” he said in a statement.

-The move comes days after the Centers for Disease Control and Prevention (CDC) recommended that Pfizer-BioNTech recipients get their booster dose at least five months after their primary series, pointing to the omicron surge.Moderna CEO says fourth vaccine dose could be needed in fall
+The move comes days after the Centers for Disease Control and Prevention (CDC) recommended that Pfizer-BioNTech recipients get their booster dose at least five months after their primary series, pointing to the omicron surge.FDA expands Pfizer boosters for more teens as omicron surges

 Boosters are suggested for Johnson & Johnson recipients two months after their initial shot.

 The push to expand booster access early comes amid skyrocketing cases that have more than tripled in two weeks, according to data from The New York Times .
-But experts say hospitalizations that are rising at a lower rate of 65 percent may be better indication of omicron’s impact.
+But experts say hospitalizations that are rising at a lower rate of 65% may be a better indication of omicron’s impact.

 Although vaccinated people still have protection against the omicron strain, the variant has sparked more breakthrough cases.
 Studies have shown that booster doses greatly improve protection against the highly transmissible strain, leading agencies to make boosters available to more populations.